seligj95/app-service-aspire-eshop-agents/README.md

    - Ensure the App Service URL is updated in the `swagger.json` provided to the OpenAPI Specified Tool.

 2. **Permission Issues**
    - If you encounter authentication errors, ensure that your App Service's managed identity has proper permissions to access the Azure AI Agent Service.
 The managed identity needs at least the `Microsoft.MachineLearningServices/workspaces/agents/action` permission to interact with the Agent.
 The provided Azure AI Developer role has this permission and should be sufficient.
-If you decide to change this role, be sure it has the necessary permission.

 3. **API Issues**
    - If the agent is unable to perform actions on the inventory or cart, check the API routes in the OpenAPI specification.
    - Verify that the API endpoints are responding correctly by testing them directly in the Swagger UI at `/api/docs`.

+4. **Aspire Development Issues**
+   - If the Aspire dashboard doesn't load, ensure you have the latest .NET 9 SDK and Aspire workload installed.
+   - Check that all project references are correctly configured between AppHost, ServiceDefaults, and the web application.
+   - Verify that the required Aspire NuGet packages are installed and up to date.

 ### Viewing Logs

-To view logs for your App Service:
+**Local Development:**
+- Use the Aspire Dashboard at `https://localhost:17071` for real-time logs and telemetry
+- View structured logs with correlation IDs across all services
+- Monitor health checks and service dependencies

+**Production (Azure):**
-1. Navigate to your App Service in the Azure portal.
+1. Navigate to your App Service in the Azure portal
-2. In the left menu, select **Monitoring** > **Log stream** to view real-time logs.
+2. In the left menu, select **Monitoring** > **Log stream** for real-time logs
-3. These logs will reveal any application issues that you may need to address.
+3. Use **Application Insights** for enhanced telemetry and distributed tracing
+4. Check **Health checks** at `https://your-app.azurewebsites.net/health`

+### Health Check Endpoints

+The application includes Aspire-enhanced health check endpoints:
+- **`/health`**: Comprehensive health check (all registered health checks must pass)
+- **`/alive`**: Basic liveness check (minimal health verification)

+These endpoints are automatically configured and provide detailed health status information.

 ## Understanding the API Capabilities